cdisc-org/DataExchange-DatasetJson-API/docs/dataset-json-api-1-0-ug.md

 ## <a id="apiidentifiers"></a>API Identifiers

 The Dataset-JSON API uses the `StudyOID` and `ItemGroupOID` as identifiers in the API.
 For example, to request a specific dataset the URL must contain the `StudyOID` and the `ItemGroupOID` to indicate the dataset of interest.
-Here's an example URL requesting the AE dataset for the CDISCPILOT01 study.
+The following is an example URL requesting the AE dataset for the CDISCPILOT01 study.

 ```
 http://127.0.0.1:8000/studies/CDISCPILOT01/datasets/IG.AE
 ```

-In the above example, the `StudyOID` is CDISCPILOT01 and the `ItemGroupOID` is IG.AE.
+In this example, the `StudyOID` is CDISCPILOT01 and the `ItemGroupOID` is IG.AE.
 Since these OIDs, also used in an associated Define-XML file, are used in the URL, avoid using certain characters in the OIDs to better support usage in a URL, such as: